 So I actually bid.

-I put my hand up, I'll say, I said 25,000, but I want, and I saw Chris Rock was in the room.
+I said, $25,000, but I want, and I saw Chris Rock was in the room.

 But I want Chris Rock to play on the other team.

-Whatever, you know, whoever John played, whoever I didn't know that part.
+Whatever, you know, whoever John played, whoever, I didn't know that part.

-John MacElroy doesn't miss a beat.
+John McEnroe doesn't miss a beat.

 He's very funny, very quick.

-And he goes, Hannity, I'll pay 25 grand not to play you, not to play with you.
+And he goes, Hannity, I'll pay $25,000 not to play you, not to play with you.

 And then I up the ante.

-I go, well, I'll go to 30 grand.
+I go, well, I'll go to $30,000.

-Chris Rock is like in person, he's like a really shy, demure, quiet, introverted guy, which freaked me out a little bit, but a lot of creative people are.
+And Chris Rock is like, in person, he's like a really shy, demure, quiet, introverted guy, which freaked me out a little bit.

 I don't know how to play.